UniMath/agda-unimath/src/metric-spaces/isometry-metric-spaces.lagda.md

       ( is-isometry-map-isometry-Metric-Space A B f))
 ```

-### The isometric inverse of an isometric equivalence
+### The inverse of an isometric equivalence is an isometry

 ```agda
 module _